jadecobra/python_tdd_exercises/source/how_to/make_person.rst

   .. code-block:: python

-    AttributeError: module 'person' has no attribute 'factory'
+    AttributeError: module 'src.person' has no attribute 'factory'

 * I add it to the list of exceptions